department-of-veterans-affairs/va-mobile-app/.github/ISSUE_TEMPLATE/External Bug Submission Template.md

 ## Screen shot, recording or additional information
 Add any screen shots, video, gifs, json etc that will help the engineers track down the issue.
+Do not include any personally identifiable information for any real person, including screenshots.